 If you’re still concerned about your levels, talk with your doctor about whether B12 supplements or dietary changes make sense.

 But if you have low vitamin B12 levels, you'll likely need to supplement your B12 with injections or oral supplements depending on your stomachs ability to absorb the vitamin..

 Vitamin B12 deficiency can lead to problems with brain function, your nervous system, and other aspects of your health.
 It’s important to check your levels if there are any signs that they are low.

-If you’re over age 50, a vitamin B12 test makes sense.
-It’s also a good time to talk to your doctor about whether your diet provides enough B12, or if taking a supplement would help.
+Older adults are at increased risk for low levels of vitamin B12.
+Talk to your doctor about whether your diet provides enough B12, or if taking a supplement would help.